 To start, there are two main types of home canning: Water Bath and Pressure.

 Water Bath canning is the most approachable type of canning (and is a bit more affordable to get started with) and is for high acidity foods like tomatoes, pickles.
 Jams, jellies, salsa, applesauce and peaches are also ok for water bath canning.

 Pressure canning is for those foods that are low in acidity and that need higher temperatures to be food safe.
 Think: green beans, meats, other vegetables, fish, etc. Pressure canning basically takes the jars/food to a higher temperature (240 degrees instead of 212 degrees) and requires a special pressure canner to do the job.

 We’ll talk about pressure canning next month but today, let’s quickly cover the equipment needed for water bath canning.
-Don’t forget to read all the way through to get the details on the giveaway, especially if you are just starting out on your canning journey.

 I have a trusty resource that I use for almost all my canning questions: The Almighty Awesome Ball Blue Book of Canning (not the official title but I like to call it that).
 I always peek in here before figuring out how and what to can as a first step and then usually tweak or use my own recipes along the way.
 I think they’ve since updated the cover since I bought mine years ago but it’s the same info.